Avatar photo

 Some share repurchase programs can mask deeper issues within a company.

-Case in point: In recent days, consumer goods company Helen of Troy has become the poster child for “bad buybacks.”
+Case in point: A few weeks ago, consumer goods company Helen of Troy has become the poster child for “bad buybacks.”

 Today, we’ll explain how you can distinguish between the good and the bad when it comes to stock repurchases.

-Let’s start with a closer look at what exactly sent Helen of Troy’s stock spiraling—despite its massive buyback program.
+Let’s start with a closer look what happened with Helen of Troy….

 Helen of Troy: A cautionary tale